PavanRangani/docs/docs/prd/incentive-stock/grant.md

     - Not applicable when all shares are `Forfeited`.
   - Vested Value
     - `Vested Value` = `Exercisable`  * `Current Stock Price of the Incentive Stock`
+    - When `Stock Price` is not available then its value is set to `-`.
     - Not applicable when all shares are `Forfeited`.
   - Vested Gain
     - `Vested Gain` = `Vested Value` - `Exercise Cost`.
+    - When `Stock Price` is not available then its value is set to `-`.
     - Not applicable when all shares are `Forfeited`.
 - Column for `RSA` & `RSU` type
   - Vested Value